rndcoin/Equilibrium/README.md

 What is Equilibrium?
 ----------------

 Equilibrium is about balance, the goal of the coin is to create a perfectly balanced currency that does not allow uneven hashing power distribution.
+This fork will hopefully bring more value into the world of cryptocurrencies

 License
 -------